aedelfrid/GoRESTfulAPI/planning/planning.md

 ## setting up connections

+### db to use?

+    research reasons for using different dbs

+        mongodb = non-relational
+        mysql = relational

+        PostgreSQL = mysql but less bad = the one im using

+        a lot of my data is relational so i think it would be a good idea to use a relational database

 ### JSON format from database?

     ask aurora, re the JSON format thing he mentioned was in his airplane game back end